 About the estate:

 Following the reorganization of the Perrodo family’s Margaux estates, Labégorce-Zédé merged with Château Labégorce to form a single entity.
 Marjolaine de Coninck has served as general manager of the estates since 2010.
-The wines produced retain their strong identity, but now exhibit greater modernity, finesse, and elegance.
+The wines produced continue to retain their strong identity, but now exhibit greater modernity, finesse, and elegance.

 Decanter